Jorgesd13/AP1/DASHproject/README.md

 The project structure is organized as follows:

 - `MaintenanceDashboard.py`: Maintenance dashboard file.
 - `DashPreprocessing.py`: Preprocessing file (default queries 5 days).
+As it queries the unavailable company DB, in this example it loads the dfXY.pickle file
 - `assets`: Folder with CSS stylesheets
 - `DigiPythonTools`: Custom utility module.